saulpierotti/markdown_notebook/MP.md

 	* They can be refined by bayesian inference
 	* They determine which tree is more likely, given the sequences
 	* They are more reliable than algorithmic methods
-	* In charachter-based methods I need to know the ancestral sequence (!)
+	* In charachter-based methods I need to know the ancestral sequence!
 	* An exaustive search is almost always impossible
 		* The branch and bound approach is a possible solution: I create an optimal tree with a subset of sequences and I add a sequence at a time
 		* I can employ some heuristics